-A UHR STA shall follow the rules defined in 35.5.2.4 (UL MU CS mechanism for EHT STAs), except that the UHR STA shall use the rules defined in 38.3.25.6.4 (Per 20 MHz CCA sensitivity) instead of those defined in 36.3.21.6.4 (Per 20 MHz CCA sensitivity) when CCA is performed on any nonpunctured 20 MHz subchannel in a UHR BSS, along with the additional rules defined below.
+A UHR STA shall follow the rules defined in 35.5.2.4 (UL MU CS mechanism for EHT STAs), except that the UHR STA shall use the rules defined in 38.3.26.6.4 (Per 20 MHz CCA sensitivity) instead of those defined in 36.3.21.6.4 (Per 20 MHz CCA sensitivity) when CCA is performed on any nonpunctured 20 MHz subchannel in a UHR BSS, along with the additional rules defined below.

-Specifically, if the CS Required subfield in a Trigger frame is 1, then the non-AP STA shall consider the status of the CCA (using energy detect defined in 38.3.25.6.4 (Per 20 MHz CCA sensitivity) and the virtual carrier sense (NAV)) during the SIFS between the PPDU that contains the Trigger frame and the PPDU sent in response to the Trigger frame.
-In this case, when performing CCA, the non-AP STA shall sense the medium using energy detect after receiving the PPDU that contains the Trigger frame (i.e., during the SIFS), and it shall perform the energy detect at least in the subchannel that contains the non-AP STA’s UL allocation, where the sensed subchannel consists of one or more occupied 20 MHz channels.
+Specifically, if the CS Required subfield in a Trigger frame is 1, then the non-AP STA shall consider the status of the CCA (using energy detect defined in 38.3.26.6.4 (Per 20 MHz CCA sensitivity) and the virtual carrier sense (NAV)) during the SIFS between the PPDU that contains the Trigger frame and the PPDU sent in response to the Trigger frame.
+In this case, when performing CCA, the non-AP STA shall sense the medium using energy detect after receiving the PPDU that contains the Trigger frame (i.e., during the SIFS), and the STA shall perform the energy detect at least in the subchannel that contains the non-AP STA’s UL allocation, where the sensed subchannel consists of one or more occupied 20 MHz channels.
 The non-AP STA may transmit the solicited PPDU if all the occupied 20 MHz channels containing the RUs allocated in the Trigger frame are considered idle.
 If the non-AP STA detects that any of the occupied 20 MHz channels containing the allocated RUs is not idle, then the non-AP STA shall not transmit.

 [EHT – reference]